rundeck/rundeck/docs/en/05-job-options/05-chapter1.md

 related.
 Other times only the person running the Job can provide the needed information to run the Job correctly.

-By making your scripts and commands data driven, will make them more generic and therefore, resuable in different contexts.
+Making your scripts and commands data driven, will also make them more generic and therefore, resuable in different contexts.
 Rather than maintain variations of the same basic process, letting Jobs be driven by a model of options from externally provided data will lead to